Nishika-Sharma/Nemo---Own-Version-Control-System/README.md

 This will stage the specified files, making them ready for commit.

----

 3. Commit Changes

-After adding files to the staging area, commit the changes with a message:

     ```bash
     node Nemo.mjs commit "Initial commit"